The Bankrate promise

 What is debt consolidation?

 Debt consolidation also can make the repayment process easier.
-Instead of having multiple payments due at different times during the month, with a debt consolidation loan you’ll only have to pay one monthly payment.
+Instead of having multiple payments due at different times during the month, with a debt consolidation loan you’ll only have to make one monthly payment.
 In the case of a debt consolidation loan, that monthly payment will be fixed.

 When to consolidate your debt